 Caution!
 The venues listed below are all extremely tempting, it will not be an easy choice!

-• Smarna Gora: you can easily reach the foot of the 664 meter high peak on the border of Ljubljana by public transport.
-From here you can reach the mountaintop in an hour’s walk, with beautiful views of the Kaminki and Julian Alps.
+• Smarna Gora: you can easily reach the foot of the 664-meter high peak on the border of Ljubljana by public transport.
+From here you can reach the mountaintop in an hour’s walk, with beautiful views of the Kamin-Savinja Alps and the Julian Alps.

-• Bled: Bled is less than 40 kilometers away from Ljubljana, so you can easily plan a day trip here.
+Lake Bled is less than 40 kilometers away from Ljubljana, so you can easily plan a day trip here.
 It would be a big mistake to miss Bled anyway, as the beauty of the lake, with the only island of Slovenia on it, is one of the most picturesque points in the country.
-And of course there is the Bled Castle, which is also an ideal program with children.
+And of course, there is the Bled Castle, which is also an ideal program with children.

 The gorge is very popular, especially in the summer, so it is worth buying tickets online in advance.
 You can find a description of this and all the useful information in our article on the Vintgar Gorge.

 Even experienced sea divers can be very surprised by a freshwater dive.
-In the crystal clear lake, a completely different flora and fauna awaits you, then on the Adriatic for example.
-Huge fish, interesting wrecks and lots of adrenaline!
+In the crystal clear lake, completely different flora and fauna await you, then on the Adriatic for example.
+Huge fish, interesting wrecks, and lots of adrenaline!
 If you are already an experienced diver, you can dive under the ice in the winter with an instructor.

 Slovenia is a real winter sports paradise.
 From simple blue slopes to the most extreme ice climbing, you can try everything.

 You really do not have to go far from Ljubljana to ski.
 Krvavec is only a half-hour drive away and the snow lasts until May.
 One of the most popular ski resorts in the country, Kranjska Gora is only an hour's drive away.
 If you do decide to spend the night here, you can rent a real igloo for yourself.